How Misuse of “Diverse” Impedes Progress on Inclusion Goals

 We’ll start with the straightforward problem first: “Diverse” is an adjective used to describe a group composed of distinct elements.
 To describe an individual as diverse is nonsensical.
 An individual can be Black or LGBTQ+ or a veteran or a woman (and can be two or more of those things at the same time!), but that person cannot, alone, be “diverse.”
 Picture your beleaguered high school English teacher begging you to stop using the word this way.

 But the problems with the misuse of “diverse” in the legal industry go much further.
-As Dan Sharpe & Alexis Robertson of Foley & Lardner point out in their excellent recent article on this topic, “diversity has become a euphemism.”
+As Dan Sharpe & Alexis Robertson of Foley & Lardner point out in their excellent article on this topic, “diversity has become a euphemism.”
 Here’s why that’s counterproductive at best, and likely enabling bad firm behavior:

 “Diverse” is unclear.
 Most of the time, this word is being used as shorthand for “member of an underrepresented group,” a cumbersome phrase that hardly rolls off the tongue.
 It’s also an attempt to define people by what they are not — not straight, not white, not a man, etc. Most of the population fits into the “not” category in some way, which means “diverse” is actually a majority identity.
 But a word that can mean someone who is Puerto Rican or Muslim or a person who uses a wheelchair or a gay man is a word that doesn’t tell you much at all.
 There are far better ways to be precise when describing identity.